Last Updated on May 26, 2021 by KayakPro

 Creating a loud noise can help ward off any aggressive behavior.
 Carrying a loud safety whistle or air horn will startle the alligator and hopefully cause it to swim away.
 If you find it is still focused on you, hit your kayak or the water hard to create vibrations.
 Gators are sensitive to vibrations in this water, and this should do the trick.

 If an alligator begins to hiss at you, this is the last warning before it attacks.
 It is telling you to back away.
 If it has already started to hiss, there is no guarantee it will change its mind, so it is necessary to create space.

 Make yourself big and do as much as you can to be loud.
 Noise may be enough to deter the animal.
 Distance is your best bet in preventing an attack.

 What to do if an alligator attacks

-If you’re currently under attack, there are some things you can do to fight off the alligator.
+If an alligator approaches, do your best to remain calm.
+There are some things you can do to fight off the alligator.
 They are particularly sensitive around their snout and eyes, so try to aim for this area.
-It may be difficult to reach this area if it attacks with its mouth, so if worst comes to worst, fight as much as you can.
+It may be difficult to reach this part of their face, especially if it attacks with its mouth.
+Worst case scenario, fight as much as you can.

 If you can somehow get to land, you could try to evade the alligator.
-You likely cannot paddle away from it because they’re fast swimmers, but you may have an opportunity to out-run it.
+You likely cannot paddle away from it because they’re fast swimmers, but you may have an opportunity to outrun it.
 They’re slower on land, and you have more control in this situation.
-When kayaking with alligators, the water is their territory, and they’re skilled hunters.
+When paddling with alligators, the water is their territory, and they’re skilled hunters.